“Does anyone know where the love of God goes, when the waves turn the minutes to hours.” – The Wreck of the Edmund Fitzgerald by Gordon Lightfoot

 We also saw that same spirit and influence for civil disobedience with John and Yoko’s public antiwar bed-ins – with its memorable refrain, “All we are saying is give peace a chance.”

 Did their combined efforts end the war, back then?
 Probably not.
 But, mass protests were inspired by the music (that included Bob Dylan, Pete Seeger, Peter, Paul & Mary, and Joan Baez.)
 However, reflecting back, Joni Mitchell said, “They won’t give peace a chance, that’s just a dream some of us had.”
-Yet, more people than ever spoke up for social injustice.
+Yet, more people than ever spoke up for social justice.

 “Why can’t we all be brothers, why can’t we live in peace?
 But the hands of the have-nots keep falling out of reach” – Black Day in July by Gordon Lightfoot